Benjamin Netanyahu’s government loves Africa

 Israeli Prime Minister Benjamin Netanyahu loves Africa.
 He says so himself, at every opportunity and to whoever will listen.
-But his love for Africa and Africans isn’t just talk, it’s backed up by all the hallmarks of mutually respectful, and mutually beneficial relationships between nations: weapons exports, detention centers, systematic discrimination, offers of financial compensation to get rid of asylum-seekers (for example, Israel will offer Rwanda $5,000 for every refugee in Israel they take) or “infiltrators,” as Netanyahu refers to them.
+But his love for Africa and Africans isn’t just talk, it’s backed up by all the hallmarks of mutually respectful, and mutually beneficial relationships between nations: weapons exports, detention centers, systematic discrimination, offers of financial compensation to get rid of asylum-seekers or “infiltrators,” as Netanyahu refers to them.
+(For example, Israel will offer Rwanda $5,000 for every refugee in Israel they take)

 Love without frequent, well-publicized diplomatic visits is not love at all, so Netanyahu has conducted three such visits to Africa in the last 18 months, a point he was eager to highlight at the inauguration of Kenyan president, Uhuru Kenyatta.